 - The assessment results will likely used to identify your potential challenges.
 If you’re somehow successful in landing the job despite skewed input, you will not benefit from the on-boarding benefits and coaching opportunities that your assessment will provide.

 - You are potentially setting yourself up for job failure.
 Do you really want to pursue a position where you are a poor fit?
+What will happen when your shortcomings are discovered when you lack what it takes to excel in the job?

 Throughout your career you will continue to learn that honesty is the best policy.
 And it applies to taking talent assessment surveys as much as anywhere else.